AbdelrahmannMohamedd/NLP-Arabic-Hotel-Sentiment-Analysis/README.md

 # Arabic Hotel Review Sentiment Analysis (NLP)

 A three-class sentiment classifier (Negative / Neutral / Positive) for Arabic hotel reviews, built on a frozen AraBERT backbone with a custom Bahdanau-style additive attention layer and a lightweight classifier head.
 Developed as an NLP coursework project.
+Contributed as a team member of 5.